Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 When your limited company reaches its year end, you’ll need to prepare:

-• Company Tax Return: Most businesses are required to submit this to HMRC online.
-You can only use a paper form (CT600) if you want to file it in Welsh, or you’re unable to file online due to a reasonable excuse.
+• Company Tax Return: Most limited companies must submit this to HMRC online.
+You can only use a paper form (CT600) if you want to file your return in Welsh, or if you’re unable to file online due to a reasonable excuse.

 You’ll have filing obligations for both Companies House and HMRC once your company’s financial year ends.
-Listed below are the actions you need to take, along with the deadline:
+Listed below are the actions you need to take, along with the deadline.
+You can also use our online tax calendar (or if you’re a current client, you can view your personalised timeline in your Client Hub account).

 What you need to do The deadline

-File your first accounts with Companies House This is due 21 months after you’ve registered with Companies House
+File your first accounts with Companies House 21 months after you registered with Companies House

-Either pay the Corporation Tax due or inform HMRC that your company doesn’t owe any 9 months and 1 day after your accounting period has come to an end for Corporation Tax
+Either pay the Corporation Tax due or inform HMRC your company doesn’t owe any 9 months and 1 day after your accounting period ends

-File your Company Tax Return to HMRC 12 months after your accounting period for Corporation Tax has come to an end
+File your Company Tax Return to HMRC 12 months after your accounting period come to an end

 Anyone who is late reporting information or paying their taxes will normally receive a penalty from either Companies House or HMRC.
 The deadlines are very strict, and some companies have even been struck off the register for failing to report on time.